 It’s been said that “money makes the world go ‘round.”
-But in more than 20 years of recruiting and speaking to thousands of prospective candidates, I can confidently tell you that for many, money falls lower on the priority list than you might think.
+But in many years of recruiting and speaking to thousands of prospective candidates, I can confidently tell you that for many, money falls lower on the priority list than you might think.

 If you are looking to entice your top candidate to say “yes” to your offer, there are non-money motivators to throw into the mix.
 This is good news for employers as generally, it’s easier to offer candidates other “perks” than it is to increase a base salary.

 Here are some of the most effective, non-monetary ways to land your top recruits: